 One of my favorite phenomenons to study are celebrity divorces.
 Why do celebrities who seem to have a partner who has it all (fame, wealth, looks, personality) often divorce so quickly?
 Usually, in a few months or a couple years, they’ve split.
 Obviously, temptation and cheating play a role in the Hollywood world, but it can’t be that simple.

-Surely, most of these people, by definition of a marriage, wanted their union to last forever.
+Surely, most of these people wanted their union to last forever.
 But something went wrong.
-My concern for finding the right partner grows when I think about the popular statistic mentioned that 50% of marriages (not just celebrities, I mean all marriages) end in divorce.
-After a skeptic reaction and research, I discovered that this statistic is likely inaccurate, and it’s actually close to 30% but that’s still high (it’s still one in three).
+My concern for finding the right partner grows when I think about the popular statistic mentioned that 50% of marriages end in divorce.
+After some research, I discovered that this statistic is likely inaccurate, and it’s actually close to 30%, but that’s still high (it’s still one in three).

 I believe men overemphasize the importance of looks and under-emphasize other qualities.
 Women overemphasize wealth and status over other traits.
 That’s not to say that the average person doesn’t pay attention to other factors.
 I’ve seen men I know admit they care more about personality and a little less about looks when it comes to finding a wife.
 And we all know women care a lot about personality.
 But I believe, especially for celebrities, certain extreme levels of flashy external and internal traits and possessions, like mansions and charisma, overshadow other things one should consider.

 This point is obvious, so I won’t elaborate much before moving onto the more important stuff.
 It’s enough to say that beauty, while important as biological signs for fertility and health, fade over time.
 Just remember that you’ll get used to someone’s looks quickly.
 And you’re left with your partner’s other traits for the rest of your life.